catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

   Dagster will throw an ``DagsterInvalidSubsetError`` if you try to re-execute a subset of assets produced by a single function.
 This can be resolved by re-materializing the asset group of the desired asset.

+Read the :ref:`dev_dagster` documentation page to learn more about working with dagster.

 .. _run-cli: